www-splitcells-net/net.splitcells.network/README.md

 # Operation System State Interface
-1. This project is still in experimental state.
+1. This project is still in an experimental state.
 1. Note that there is no guaranty that the scripts are correct or that they do no harm.

 ## Manifesto